JuliaLang/Pkg.jl/docs/src/getting-started.md

 ```

 Instead of loading a registered version of `Example`,
-Julia will load the source code contained in `tutorial/dev/Example`.
+Julia will directly load the source code in `tutorial/dev/Example`.

 Lets try it out.
 First we modify the file at `tutorial/dev/Example/src/Example.jl` and add a simple function: